 Consists of 136 black and white silver bromide prints (23 8x10s and 113 in other sizes).
 Subjects are Afrikaner families and individuals in various social settings.

 David Goldblatt was born November 29, 1930 in the South African city Randfontein of the province Gauteng.
 His photographic career began at age eighteen when he began taking pictures.
 With parents and grandparents who fled Lithuania around 1890 to escape from religious persecution against Jews, Goldblatt found himself simultaneously a part of white society that saw itself as superior, and an object of racial and religious oppression; this may explain in part the subjects of his images, which explore and document the complexities of a particular historical moment in South Africa.
-Goldblatt was drawn to the gold mines near his hometown, which he photographed primarily in black and white; later, in the 1990s, he began to explore color photography.
-Besides contributing to many photographic exhibitions, Goldblatt has published many books, and has also produced films created from his still images.
+Goldblatt was drawn to the gold mines near his hometown, where he roamed as a child, and photographed these sites and the workers in black-and-white.
+In the 1990s he began to shoot in color to a greater extent, also including a few of his 1960s color photographs in his 2012 redesigned edition of On the Mines).

 - Archive of Documentary Arts (Duke University)

 - Goldblatt, David.
 Soweto (Film)